workwithpact/StoreDuplicator/README.md

 - Theme templates and theme assets

 Then, you will need to create a `.env` file (copy it from `.env.example`) and fill it out with the right api information you will have gathered from the private apps process.

+## Usage

+By default, simply running `yarn start` will validate that each store is able to be read from.
+It will not do anything unless specifically told to using flags.

+###  Available flags

+`--products` copies over products (and variants, images & metafields)

+`--collections` (todo)

+`--pages` copies over pages (along with metafields)

+`--articles` copies over articles (along with metafields and their respective blogs)

+### Examples

+- Copying only product: run `yarn start --products`
+- Copying only pages: run `yarn start --pages`
+- Copying only articles: run `yarn start --articles`
+- Copying products & articles: run `yarn start --products --articles`
+- Copying products, pages & articles: run `yarn start --products --articles --pages`